AugustusKH/Richter-scRNA-seq-Meta-analysis/README.md

 ```
 This command can also be used to download other ZIP files, such as `mouse_objects.zip` and `microenvironment.zip`.
 These files contain analysed Seurat objects derived from mouse scRNA-seq data and integrated human non-tumour cell datasets, respectively.

-We also provide other objects obtained from human single-cell data integration as rds files (e.g. `all_seu_lst.rds`, `merged_seu.rds`, and `integrated_seu.rds`).
-These files can be downloaded from the link or via the command line without file extraction as below:
+We also provide additional objects obtained from human single-cell data integration as `.rds` files (e.g. `all_seu_lst.rds`, `merged_seu.rds`, and `integrated_seu.rds`).
+These files can be downloaded either from the link above or directly via the command line, as shown below, without requiring extraction.

 ```bash
   wget [https://zenodo.org/records/18874149/files/raw_count_matrices.zip](https://zenodo.org/records/18874149/files/integrated_seu.rds
 ```
+## Package versions